nsauton/starboy/README.md

 ## ⭐⭐
 created by me natone
 inspired by astronomy, the stars, and building interesting backend systems
-name was inpired by the weeknd album starboy
+created to learn and experiment with a sql database (postgres) in a fullstack env
-created to learn more a sql db (postgres) in a fullstack env
+the starboy name was inpired by the weeknd album